EBRD buys into Polish media group Cyfrowy's bond issue

-WARSAW (Reuters) - The European Bank for Reconstruction and Development (EBRD) [EBRD.UL] said on Tuesday it had bought into Polish media group Cyfrowy Polsat’s CPS.WA 1 billion zloty ($265 million) bond issue.
+WARSAW, July 21 (Reuters) - The European Bank for Reconstruction and Development (EBRD) said on Tuesday it had bought into Polish media group Cyfrowy Polsat’s 1 billion zloty ($265 million) bond issue.

 The bank, which holds a 4.9 per cent stake in Cyfrowy, did not specify how much it had invested.